UnifiedPush/specifications/specifications/android.md

 The action contains the 2 following extras:
 * token (String): the token supplied by the end user application during registration
-* message (String): this extra MAY be sent to gives an error message
+* message (String): this extra MAY be sent to give an error message

 The connector MUST change the connection token received with this action for the next registration.